 Step 2: Look Into Your Plan’s Details

-- “What options do I have for withdrawals at 55?”
+- Ask your plan: “What withdrawal options do I have at 55?”

-- “Does my plan allow Rule of 55 withdrawals?”
+- Confirm: “Does our plan allow Rule of 55 withdrawals?”

 Step 4: Request Your Withdrawals